 App production is an enormous endeavor.
 Pulling off the initial launch is one thing, but then it requires constant updates.
 Every update is labor-intensive, and developers often face pressure to push them out ASAP.
 When this happens, DevOps teams sometimes cut corners or forget to embed proper security practices into applications.

 Before, there was simply no way around this.
-Testing, building, and releasing was a manual process.
-Then something called Continuous Integration and Continuous Delivery (CI/CD) stormed the scene.
+Testing, building, and releasing were manual processes.
+Then, something called Continuous Integration and Continuous Delivery (CI/CD) stormed the scene.

-Below, we’ll explain CI/CD and why code obfuscation is necessary in protecting business software and data.
+Below, we’ll explain CI/CD and why code obfuscation is necessary for protecting business software and data.
 Then, we’ll explain why businesses should defend their CI/CD pipelines.

 CI/CD revolutionized software production, enabling developers to iterate rapidly, automate critical tasks, and deliver updates faster.
 Overall, it levels up software quality and user experience.
 CI/CD is a crucial element in DevSecOps.
 Here’s a top-level view: